programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 # Introduction

-Text re-use can be defined as "the meaningful reiteration of text, usually beyond the simple repetition of common language" (Romanello et al. 2014).
+Text reuse can be defined as "the meaningful reiteration of text, usually beyond the simple repetition of common language" (Romanello et al. 2014).
 It is such a broad concept that it can be understood at different levels and studied in a large variety of contexts.
-In a publishing or teaching context, for example, instances of text re-use can constitute **plagiarism** should portions of someone else’s text be repeated without appropriate attribution.
-Or, just to give another example, in the context of literary studies text re-use is often just a synonym for literary phenomena like **allusions, paraphrases and direct quotations**.
+In a publishing or teaching context, for example, instances of text reuse can constitute **plagiarism** should portions of someone else’s text be repeated without appropriate attribution.
+Or, just to give another example, in the context of literary studies text reuse is often just a synonym for literary phenomena like **allusions, paraphrases and direct quotations**.

 There are many libraries around that perform automatic text reuse detection: